sanger-tol/tolqc/tolqc-api/app/test/README.md

 ## Generic Requirements List

 - That id converts from string (in request) to integer (in db) correctly
+    - may not be necessary at this stage, as id's don't currently have to comply with JSON:API string requirement
+- Make sure that a "many=True" dump behaves properly with ext data

 - Nullable fields in SQLAlchemy models are not set as required when processed into Swagger OpenAPI models
 - Methods requiring auth are not authorized to unauthenticated users, and those without sufficient permissions